Colin Gawel: Career

-In December 2015 Colin was featured in a story of 614 Magazine previewing the release of his new record: Superior - The Best of Colin Gawel.
-This release is 18 track compilation of his solo work outside of his music with Watershed produced by Mike Landolt for Curry House records.
+In December 2015 Colin was featured in a story in (614) Magazine previewing the release of his new record Superior - The Best of Colin Gawel.
+This release is an 18 track compilation of his solo work outside of his music with Watershed, produced by Mike Landolt for Curry House Records.
 Also mentioned in the article were the success of his side project, "Why Isn't Cheap Trick in the Rock and Roll Hall of Fame?" and his website Pencilstorm.com.

 In October 2016, a video for the song, "Dad Can't Help You Now" was released and features Colin's son Owen playing the batter.

-In 2019, Colin disbanded The Lonely Bones and new version The League Bowlers became his primary backing band.
+In 2019, Colin disbanded The Lonely Bones and a new version The League Bowlers became his primary backing band.

+He still owns Colin's Coffee in Upper Arlington, Ohio and plays gigs on occasion.